Cogenhoe: Cogenhoe United Football Club

 Their early days were not documented and are now obscure.
 Inter-village friendlies gradually led to membership of the now extinct Central Village League.
 A variety of pitches were used until in 1950 the first game, against Northampton Yeomanry, was played on the then new playing field.
 United ceased to exist after 1958, and re-formed for the 1967-8 season, competing in the Central Northants Football Combination.
 By 1978 the club had progressed from the Second Division into the Premier Division.
 In a six-year period thirteen winners' and six runners-up trophies were won.
 Development of facilities became paramount for promotion into the United Counties Football League.
 A lease on 3.6 acre of agricultural land was obtained from the Marquis of Northampton.
-Compton Park was now on the map and purpose-built facilities were developed with a spectator stand and the team gained promotion into the UCFL for the season 1985-6.
+Compton Park was now on the map and purpose-built facilities were developed with a spectator stand and the team gained promotion into the UCFL for the season 1985-86.

 Cogenhoe Cricket Club

-The club currently (2018) play at Compton Park in Division 5 (1st XI) and Division 10 (2nd XI) of the Northamptonshire Cricket League.
+The club currently (2018) play at Cogenhoe Playing Fields in Division 5 (1st XI) and Division 10 (2nd XI) of the Northamptonshire Cricket League.